-The Water Reclamation Division includes the Water Reclamation Facility (WRF), wastewater collection system, reclaimed water system and the laboratory and provides the following services:
+The Water Reclamation Division includes the Water Reclamation Facility (WRF), plant operations, wastewater collection system, reclaimed water system, a laboratory and provides the following services:

 What is Reclaimed Water?

 Reclaimed water, sometimes referred to as reuse water, is wastewater that has been treated and transformed into a product that is clean, clear, and odorless.
 This water has been subjected to strict water quality standards established by the Florida Department of Environmental Protection (FDEP).

 - Keeps harmful nutrients out of the Lagoon: Reclaimed water usage reduces the quantity of effluent discharged into the Indian River Lagoon system.

 - Low mineral content: Reclaimed water has a low salt content which will not harm sensitive plants and a low iron content which will not stain walkways or buildings.
 Also, unlike well water, it does not have an odor.

 - Affordable alternative: Reclaimed water is cheaper than using fresh water and eliminates the expense of drilling, pumping or maintaining wells.